levinson/transformer/README.md

 ```
 The transformations object contains a map of header names to transformation types.
 The following transformation types are supported:
-* "split" - split a row into multiple rows, one for each comma-separated value within the cell.
+* Split - split a row into multiple rows, one for each comma-separated value within the cell.
-* "divide" - when splitting a row, divide this cell's numeric values by number of rows in the split.
+* Divide - when splitting a row, divide this cell's numeric values by number of rows in the split.

 # Usage
 After the build completes switch to stage directory and run the launcher script: